yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/README.md

 ## Motivation

 To come up with a system to review the contents pages of relevant journals periodically.
 There are many useful papers but our time are limited.
 However, one can have a quick look at those titles and find topics of interests.

-An idea would be to develop a web/pdf scrapping script using python can quickly grasp these info to a cleaned spreadsheet that's stored somewhere.
-The papers then may be ranked as being more or less relevant.
+An idea would be to use a web/pdf scrapping script to collect these info to a cleaned spreadsheet and store in a shared space.
+On the spreadsheet the papers then may be ranked as being more or less relevant.
+Relevant info can include: Journal name, Volume/Issue, Category, Title, Date first published, and a DOI url link.

-### Relevant Info
- - Journal name
- - Volume/Issue
- - Category
- - Title
- - First Published Date
- - DOI

-## Targeted Journals
+## Target Journals

 The ISMRM publishes two journals, [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/journal/15222594) and [Journal of Magnetic Resonance Imaging](https://onlinelibrary.wiley.com/journal/15222586).
 An overview can be found [here](https://www.ismrm.org/membership-journals/journals/).

+### MRM Highlights Discourse

+This is a forum where MRM readers can register (for free) and post informal comments and questions about papers on MRM.
+Currently the most downloaded 20% of MRM papers per issue are listed, and specific additional papers may be listed on request at mrm@ismrm.org. *Every month a coveted MRM-branded Bluetooth Key Finder will be awarded to the person with the most posts*.

+To visit the forum, click [here](http://mrm.ismrm.org/).

 ## How To Request Journal Articles